CommonAccord/Site-Org/Doc/Genome_Gov/Genome_Gov_5_GTEx_ENCODE_Sample_Consent.01.md

 7.sec=__ Check box if telephonic authorization obtained (If telephonic authorization obtained: (i) print name(s) of Next-of-Kin and any witness(es) and (ii) note date and time of authorization.)

-=[02/Bit/Ssec_07]
+8.sec=<hr><hr>{Attach.Sec}

+=[02/Bit/Ssec_08]

-Addendum to [primary project] Authorization form for the [secondary project] In addition to this project, there is another project called XXXX - that we are partnering with.
-Like this project, XXXX analyzes donated tissues for their complete genetic information.
-The purpose of XXXX is to learn how all of the parts of the DNA work.
+Attach.Ti=Addendum to {Project.Title} Authorization form for the {Project2.Title}

+Attach.1.sec=In addition to this project, there is another project called {Project2.Title} - that we are partnering with.
+Like this project, {Project2.Title} analyzes donated tissues for their complete genetic information.
+The purpose of {Project2.Title} is to learn how all of the parts of the DNA work.

-XXXX differs from this project in these ways:
+Attach.2.0.sec={Project2.Title} differs from this project in these ways:

-• All tissues collected for XXXX will be sent to researchers within a few weeks after collection, and once this happens, there will be no way for you to withdraw from the study.
+Attach.2.1.sec=All tissues collected for {Project2.Title} will be sent to researchers within a few weeks after collection, and once this happens, there will be no way for you to withdraw from the study.

-• In XXXX, the only information connected to the data will be limited and general, such as gender, age, and cause of death.
+Attach.2.2.sec=In {Project2.Title}, the only information connected to the data will be limited and general, such as gender, age, and cause of death.

-• All information in XXXX – including the genetic data - will be shared freely in open access databases on the Internet.
+Attach.2.3.sec=All information in {Project2.Title} – including the genetic data - will be shared freely in open access databases on the Internet.
 Although only experts will know how to interpret this information, anyone will be able to access it, and there is a chance that somebody could use it to connect your family member with the information generated from the donated samples.
 If that happened, the information could potentially be used to discriminate against you or your family members.

+Attach.2.=[02/Bit/Ssec_03]

+Attach.2.xlist={Attach.2.ulist}

-The discoveries that scientists can make by using these donated tissues will be highly valuable for understanding human health and disease.
+Attach.90.sec=The discoveries that scientists can make by using these donated tissues will be highly valuable for understanding human health and disease.
 However, we cannot always foresee the results of research, and this means that new risks may come up in the future that we cannot predict now.

+Attach.=[02/Bit/Ssec_02]

+Attach.xlist={Attach.blist}